Croft Circuit: History

 During the late 1940s and into the 1950s, Darlington & District Motor Club held Motor Race Meetings on various layouts utilising the runways and perimeter roads and then in 1962 Bruce Ropner and fellow enthusiasts bought half the venue at public auction, completing a track on the site in July 1964.
 The first meeting in August 1964, attracted a crowd of between 30,000 and 50,000 people.

 Over the years the circuit has played host to many famous names and has hosted national and international meetings.
 However, slowly attention focussed on circuits in the south of England such as Brands Hatch, Silverstone and Lydden and in December 1967 Croft began hosting Rallycross.
 The events were utilised by ITV's World Of Sport and were televised live.
 Whilst Rallycross was considered to be a winter sport, circuit racing continued.
 By 1981 the profitability had fallen and with the circuit requiring a total resurfacing, it closed to circuit racing.
 Local farmer, George Shield, agreed a lease to run Rallycross and, in conjunction with Darlington & District Motor Club, successfully developed the track for this sport.
 Croft held the FIA Internations-Cup events of 1987 and 1990 as well as the 1994 British round of the FIA European Rallycross Championship.

 With the attention brought by Rallycross the decision was taken to reintroduce tarmac racing and became a popular host of motorcycle and car racing.

-In 1997 the circuit underwent a major transformation - the circuit was extended to 2.127 mi and new pits, paddock complex, control tower and spectator areas were constructed.
+In 1997 the circuit underwent a major transformation – the circuit was extended to 2.127 mi and new pits, paddock complex, control tower and spectator areas were constructed.

 British Touring Cars and British Superbikes soon came to the circuit.
 British Superbikes remained a regular feature until 2011, while British Touring Cars remain a regular feature on the calendar.

 A regular Monster Energy British Rallycross Championship fixture continues the long history of Rallycross at Croft.
 The MSA British RallyCross Grand Prix featured at Croft in 2013.

-Controversy
+Noise related legal action

 In 2000, an official complaint was upheld by local residents over the noise produced by the racing car engines.
 This was claimed to be having an effect on some people's health, although Darlington Borough Council later quashed this, Croft Circuit gives a number of free tickets to local residents as compensation for the noise.